splunk/public-o11y-docs/gdi/opentelemetry/common-config/collector-common-config-auth.rst

 You can configure two types of authentication within the Collector:

-* Server type authentication takes place in incoming HTTP/gRPC requests and is typically used in :ref:`receivers <otel-components-receivers>`.
+* Server type authentication takes place in incoming HTTP/gRPC requests and is typically used by :ref:`receivers <otel-components-receivers>`.
 Server type authenticators include:

-  * Basic Auth Extension
+  * :ref:`Basic Auth Extension <basic-auth-extension>`
   * Bearer Token Extension
   * OIDC Extension

-* Client type authentication takes place in outgoing HTTP/gRPC requests and is typically used in :ref:`exporters <otel-components-exporters>`.
+* Client type authentication takes place in outgoing HTTP/gRPC requests and is typically used by :ref:`exporters <otel-components-exporters>`.
+Client type authenticators include:

   * ASAP Client Authentication Extension
-  * Basic Auth Extension
+  * :ref:`Basic Auth Extension <basic-auth-extension>`
   * Bearer Token Extension
-  * OAuth2 Client Extension
+  * :ref:`oauth2client-extension`
   * Sigv4 Extension

 .. note:: You can add new authenticators by creating a new extension with the appropriate interface, ``configauth.ServerAuthenticator`` or ``configauth.ClientAuthenticator``.